santo998/WaterDistributionCompanySimulator/README.md

 - Demo2: Contains a demo of messaging functionality using the Telegram API via Docker CLI (command line interface).

-To simplify user configuration, we modified the Rabbit image to include two users:
+To simplify user configuration, I modified the Rabbit image to include two users:

 1) The local_jobs user, used for communication between nodes.